EvanKepner/mutatest/README.rst

 Putting it all together
 -----------------------

-If you want to run 5 trials, in fast :code:`sd` mode, with a random seed of 345 and an output file name of :code:`mutation_345.rst`, you would do the following if your directory structure has a Python package folder and tests that are auto-discoverable and run by :code:`pytest`.
+If you want to run 5 trials, in fast ``sd`` mode, with a random seed of 345 and an output file name of ``mutation_345.rst``, you would do the following if your directory structure has a Python package folder and tests that are auto-discoverable and run by ``pytest``.

 .. code-block:: bash

     $ mutatest -n 5 -m sd -r 345 -o mutation_345.rst

-With :code:`coverage` optimization if your :code:`pytest.ini` file does not already specify it:
+With ``coverage`` optimization if your ``pytest.ini`` file does not already specify it:

 .. code-block:: bash